elvismello/pyopencl_mandelbrot/README.md

 [test_image]: https://github.com/elvismello/pyopencl_mandelbrot/blob/main/test.png "mandelbrot test"

-One of the result of me applying some concepts for using GPU kernels with python using ```pyopencl```.
+One of the results of me applying some concepts for using GPU kernels with python using ```pyopencl```.

 ## Explanation